lrogers1843/oil_change_reminder/README.md

 toggle worker dyno in webdashboard - resources fix css? have to add <%= stylesheet_pack_tag 'application' %> to app/views/layouts/application.html.erb becasue config/webpacker.yml has extract_css: true in production

+### Redeploy
+After users set up locally, redeploy DON'T FORGET TO GIT ADD WHEN YOU RUN A GE LIKE DEVISE BC THE RESOUrCES IT GENERATES A NEW TO THE REPO!!! once that's done, run heroku run rails db:prepare

 ### To-Do
 provide response for photos where odo reading unclear